 All vehicles enter and exit Kiwanis Holiday Lights on Sibley Parkway.
-This can be accessed from Riverfront Drive.
+Watch for the bright orange signage along Riverfront Drive.
 Pedestrians can park and enter on Mound Avenue (near Pathstone Living) or off Park Lane (near CHS).
-Watch for the directional signs on Riverfront Drive!

 Yes, concessions are available in our warming house every night.
 Items include hot apple cider, hot chocolate, soda, water, popcorn, cookies, candy bars, candy canes, and other snacks.

 We have two radio stations within Kiwanis Holiday Lights 90.1 and 97.3.
 The welcome station as you enter the park is 97.3.
 It is filled with Christmas music, tidbits & trivia, and information about each nights sponsor, food shelf and volunteer groups.
 This station reaches nearly 1 mile outside of Sibley Park for those people waiting in line.
 90.1 is our dancing lights station and we encourage people to change their dial upon entering the driving loop.
 This music is the exact same that plays through the speakers for the walking traffic and is programmed to be in sync with the lights!

 Yes, you can do either (or both).
 There is a limited number of parking stalls along the driving route.
 Parking for walkers is also available in the CHS parking lot along Woodland Ave or along neighboring streets.

 If you are in line by closing time (9 p.m.
 Sun-Thurs and 10 p.m.
 Fri-Sat) you will still be able to see the lights.
 We will send out a volunteer with a “last vehicle” sign at closing time to indicate where the line ends.